La Bataille de la Moscowa

-La Bataille de la Moscowa is a board wargame published originally by Martial Enterprises in 1975, later republished by Game Designers Workshop in 1977, and by Clash of Arms in 2011.
+La Bataille de la Moscowa is a large board wargame that simulates the Battle of Borodino.
+It was originally published by Martial Enterprises in 1975, later republished by Game Designers Workshop in 1977, and then by Clash of Arms in 2011.

+Background

+During the French invasion of Russia in 1812, after Napoleon defeated the Russian Imperial Army at the Battle of Smolensk, the Russians made a stand on the outskirts of Moscow near the village of Borodino.
+On 7 September 1812, a quarter million French and Russian soldiers met and clashed, resulting in the bloodiest single day of the Napoleonic Wars.

 Gameplay

-La Bataille de la Moscowa is a wargame that simulates the Battle of Borodino during Napoleon's invasion of Russia.
+La Bataille de la Moscowa is a "monster" board wargame (a wargame with more than 1000 counters) for two players or, as suggested by several critics, two teams that simulates the Battle of Borodino.

-The game introduced the concept of "limited intelligence": Only unit identification and movement allowance are printed on the face-up side of each counter, while all other combat information is printed on the reverse.
+The game was the first to introduce the concept of "limited intelligence": Only unit identification and movement allowance are printed on the face-up side of each counter, while all other combat information is printed on the reverse.
 Thus an opponent only has a vague idea of the capabilities of a unit when it first is placed on the map.
 It is only when the unit is engaged in combat that it is flipped over to reveal its true strength (or weakness).